mian-arham-haroon/arham_portfolio/docs/resume.md

 I am continuously working on enhancing my skills, and I’m eager to apply my knowledge to real-world data science challenges.
 I am actively seeking opportunities to collaborate with others, contribute to open-source projects, and deepen my expertise in data science. 🚀

 ---

-## 💡 **Looking Ahead**

-I am continuously working on enhancing my skills, and I’m eager to apply my knowledge to real-world data science challenges.
-I am actively seeking opportunities to collaborate with others, contribute to open-source projects, and deepen my expertise in data science.

----

 ## 🎓 Education